1. What does Mrs. Munro suggest when she comes to help with the funeral? Why are her opinions upsetting?

 27. What forms of advice is she given?
 (162, Chris is warned against having too many children)

 28. What kind of songs are sung?
 (163-64) What is the significance of Chris's choice of song?
 Do any aspects of the event seem to be foreshadowing?
 (165, 167)

-29. What do the couple have in common, and how do they differ?
-Are they happy?
-What are differences in their approach to the past?
+29. What parts of life do the young couple share?
+Are they happy? (he enjoys farm work and is happy to be on a farm) What are differences in their approach to the past?